Skip to content

 Ah, Browns Bonds Hill.
 Prepare to have your taste buds awakened by Derry’s crown jewel in fine dining.
 Nestled atop a verdant hill overlooking the city, this Michelin-starred restaurant is more than just a meal; it’s an experience.
 Imagine a chic, contemporary space bathed in natural light, with stunning panoramic views of the River Foyle and Derry’s iconic walls.

-Just keep in mind reservations are highly recommended, especially for weekend evenings.
+Just keep in mind that reservations are highly recommended, especially for weekend evenings.
 This Derry gem is a popular spot for discerning diners eager to experience the magic of Browns Bonds Hill.
 So, book your table, dress to impress, and prepare to be swept away by an unforgettable dining experience.

-3. Amphora Restaurant
+3. Amphora Restaurant: Mediterranean Magic

 Address: 55 Crystal Ave, Derry